23rd Ohio Infantry Regiment: With the Army of the Potomac, at South Mountain and Antietam

 McClellan's AoP left Washington starting on September 7 with his 87,000-man army in a slow pursuit.
 Naturally cautious, he assumed he would be facing over 120,000 Confederates, and as a result, argued with Washington that the forces defending the capital report to him.
 The Kanawha Division had joined an AoP with low morale after its defeats on the Peninsula and at Second Bull Run, but upon moving northwest into Maryland, the morale rose due to the "friendly, almost tumultuous welcome" that they received from the citizens of the state.
 (Note: As McPherson and other historians have noted, this was a contrast to the reception of the Confederate invasion which was lukewarm at best and hostile at most, despite the state being a slave state.)
 McClellan had organized his army into three wings as he moved northwest in pursuit of Lee.
-Burnside, as the Right Wing, now commanded Hooker's I and IX Corps, now commanded by Reno.
-The Center Wing, was under Maj.
-Gen. Edwin Vose Sumner, was his II Corps and Mansfield's XII Corps.
+Burnside, as the Right Wing, now commanded Hooker's I and IX Corps, the latter corps now commanded by Reno.
+The Center Wing, under Maj.
+Gen. Edwin Vose Sumner, comprised Sumner's II Corps and Mansfield's XII Corps.
 The Left Wing, commanded by Maj.
 Gen. William B. Franklin, consisted of his own VI Corps and Maj.
 Gen. Darius N. Couch's division of the IV Corps.

 Back in friendly territory, McClellan had issued orders prohibiting pillaging, yet the AoP soon found better opportunities to supplement their rations than were available in Northern Virginia, and there were several violations of McClellan's order.
 Senior officers in the AoP worked to follow the order.
 As a result, after being assigned to IX Corps, the 23rd Ohio had a run-in with their corps commander.